CarInsurance.com Insights

 When shopping for auto insurance, it can be helpful to understand how the average cost of car insurance in your city compares to the average rate in your state.

-For example, the average cost of car insurance in Los Angeles, CA is 30% higher than the average rate in California.
-However, the average premium in San Diego, CA is 4% less than the statewide average.
+For example, the average car insurance rate in Los Angeles, CA, is 27% higher than the state average.
+However, the average premium in San Diego, CA is 2% less than the statewide average.

 The following table shows the average car insurance premium in the top 10 biggest cities in the U.S. and how the citywide average rate compares to the statewide average rate.